Dispel Myths Surrounding Cost, Treatment, and Results

 They should also floss at least once a day to maintain healthy gums.
-The orthodontist can show you and your child how to floss with braces.
+The dental team can show you and your child how to floss with braces.
 Regular dental floss, dental tape, or a water flosser can all help your child floss.

 Orthodontic appointments don’t replace routine dental cleanings, so you should still take your child to the dentist twice a year.

-8. When should my child see an orthodontist?
+8. When should my child receive an orthodontic evaluation?

-According to the American Association of Orthodontists, age 7 is the ideal time to take your child to an orthodontist.
+According to the American Association of Orthodontists, age 7 is the ideal time to take your child in for an orthodontic evaluation.
 By this age, kids have enough permanent teeth for the doctor to look for potential problems.
 They can spot subtle problems with the jaw and developing teeth.

 9. How long does treatment take to complete?